Menu

 Offers to Settle in King's Bench Cases

-A formal offer to settle is made using Form 4-26 of the King’s Bench Forms.
+A formal offer must be made within 10 days from when the trial or an application for summary judgment is scheduled to start.
+The offer must be made using Form 4-26 of the King’s Bench Forms.
 The offer should be very specific.
 For example, if a sum of money must be paid the exact amount must be stated.
-An offer to settle cannot ask for everything you asked for in your claim.
-It must offer some kind of compromise.
+An offer to settle will typically include some kind of compromise.
 It must include:

 • the name of the party making the offer and the name of the party the offer is being made to